uswds/uswds-site/pages/patterns/create-a-profile/preferred-pronouns.md

 <b>Consider how you will be using this information.</b> This pattern best supports verbal communication.
 If you plan on using the information for automated correspondence you may need to consider a different approach.

-<b>If you don't need a controlled vocabulary.</b> Consider allowing for user self-identification with an open-ended text field.
+<b>If you don't need a controlled vocabulary.</b> Consider allowing for user-provided pronouns with an open-ended text field.
 Users should also have the ability to opt out of providing this information.

 ## Usability Guidance